lorenzoruggerii/lorenzoruggerii.github.io/_posts/2025-12-18-DiffusionDNABERT-new.md

 ## BERT is a one-step diffusion model

-Luckily for us, it can be shown <d-cite key="Sahoo2024-gl"></d-cite> that the Loss for a Discrete Diffusion model can be transformed into an MLM loss under the following conditions:
+Luckily for us, [it can be shown](https://s-sahoo.com/mdlm) that the Loss for a Discrete Diffusion model can be transformed into an MLM loss under the following conditions:

 1. **Zero-Masking Probabilities**: a clear input (i.e. an input token which is non-masked) is never masked.
 2. **Carry-Over Unmasking**: an unmasked token remains unchanged during reverse diffusion.